 Onward...
 I plugged the Power Center in for a few hours while I stayed in the same room to be prepared for a fire or the like.
 No fire, thank goodness.
 As a first test, I plugged in a clock radio I was willing to sacrifice to the DIY gods.
 With relief, no sacrifice was necessary.

-He meant that as in that the change was easily discernible and for the better.
-To me, the low frequency response seemed to have more space, with bass performance full and yet more nuanced.
+He meant that the change was easily discernible and for the better.
+To me, the low frequency response seemed to have more space, with bass performance fuller and yet more nuanced.
 For those who are wondering, the change for John was not of the same order as spending another $1,000 on a component upgrade (1990 dollars, I might add as John's very fine system hasn't been upgraded since then).
 That's a pretty darned significant and distinct upgrade.

 In the last year I've also experimented with after market AC sockets.
 I purchased a cryogenically treated socket that received some acclaim at enjoythemusic.com—thank you Jonathan Lo for undertaking that laborious task.
 This experiment preceded my DIY PC and one I'd forgotten about—it allowed for noticeably more colorful sound when used alone.
 I bought John one as a house warming gift without telling him my results.
 He thought an outlet a dubious "upgrade" but installed it anyway.
 Unprompted by my experience, except to say: try it.
 His experience mirrored mine.

 John then asked if I'd plugged the DIY PC into my outlet?
 I hadn't.
 With that, I plugged it into the cryo'd AC socket.
 Again, Wow! escaped from John's mouth.
 With this added iteration, the sound I was getting was sweeter and more... emotional, for John and myself.
 I'd had the DIY PC in place for about a week and without saying anything to my wife asked her to listen with me for a moment, but no comments were forth coming.
 I said nothing.
-Later that night after John left I asked her to listen again, whereupon she remarked our system was sounding far more "emotional."
+Later that night after John left, and after plugging the DIY PC into the cry's AC socket, I asked her to listen again.
+This time she remarked our system was sounding far more "emotional."
 She confessed at that point she had preferred the Larsen Model 4 speakers (powered by a 20 year old Paraound HCA1205 amplifier) to my reference ATCs because they were more emotionally engaging.
 But now, she remarked, I like these again, a lot!